You are currently viewing Direct Taxes and the Government

 d.
 Not fixed but flexible

-Direct taxes are not fixed but flexible.
+Direct taxes are not fixed, but flexible.
 This enables the government to either decrease or increase the tax rates according to the conditions in the economic environment and the country.
 For example, during periods of war, natural calamities, emergencies, or any other situation that would require more tax revenue, the government can increase the tax rates to boost tax revenues to cater for the extra expenses.

 Besides, during periods of economic depression or severe inflation, the government can reduce tax rates to minimize people’s suffering.
 For example, on January 1, 2017, the PAYE tax bands were revised to caution low-income earners.